the Studio and

 The Founder of the Studio and Forum, Joe Forbes, will be joining us from time to time to teach and to attend Critiques as a Judge to keep us in line.
 We will continue to invite Guest Instructors.

-The School is still requiring everyone - staff and students - to be vaccinated for Covid.
-If you are new to the School, there is a form that you must sign to attest to the fact of your vaccination, and you won't be admitted if you're not, no exceptions.
-The CDC and New York State have relaxed their masking rules, but we all want to feel safer - this virus is still hanging around!
+The School is no longer requiring staff and students to be vaccinated for Covid.
+The CDC and New York State have relaxed their masking rules, but we need to be cautious - this virus is still hanging around.
 For some people, it may be wise to wear a mask but it's not required anymore.
+We have N95s and surgical masks on hand.
 More on the protocols on the Health and Safety page.

 We also ask new students to sign a Photo Release because we post your work frequently on our Facebook page.

-The Studio and Forum is ready to welcome New and Returning students for the Sample Studio and the Spring Semester.
+The Studio and Forum is ready to welcome New and Returning students for the Spring Studio Course.

 -Jane Snow